Pentillie is only 6 miles from Plymouth on the A388 between Saltash and Callington,.

 The Office and Courtyard rooms, consisting of the Boot, Garden and Staff Rooms, are all accessible by wheelchair.
 Additionally there is a unisex, disabled toilet facility directly accessible from the courtyard.

 The upper terrace, at the same level as the ground floor of the Castle, can be accessed directly via two wide steps (not fitted with handrails) from the main stair hall and the dining room.
-Wheelchair access is either around the castle from the car park or from within via the Loggia doorway.
+Temporary ramps are available for these steps although wheelchair access can also be made around the outside of the castle from the car park or from within the castle via the Loggia doorway.

 This is only accessible by steps down from the Upper Terrace or upwards from the Lower Tennis Court Terrace – it is not possible to gain wheelchair access.